 And you might think it’s guilt free, but even gluten-free pizza is a lectin trap.
 For starters, the crusts are often made of oat, corn, or rice flour.
 If that’s not bad enough, pile on the tomato sauce and cheese made from cows with the casein A-1 mutation.
 You get the idea.

-So for my new book, The Plant Paradox, I came up with a “pizza” recipe that’s as healthy as it is delicious … and I want to share it with you today.
+So I came up with a “pizza” recipe that’s as healthy as it is delicious … and I want to share it with you today.